 Maybe I needed goats on the other side of the fence to push it back the other direction, too?

-If your chain link fence has poles along the bottom that the fabric is wired to - like it's wired to the top pole or rail - you might be ok with chain link.
+If you use chain link, you'll need to have poles along the bottom that the fabric is wired to - like it's wired to the top pole or rail.

-If it isn't attached at the bottom and just runs along the ground, after awhile it will be bent all out of shape and goat babies can crawl right under it... and so can some adventurous adult goats too!
+If it isn't attached at the bottom and just runs along the ground, after awhile the fencing will be bent all out of shape and goat babies can crawl right under it... and so can adventurous adult goats too!

 Sheep and goat fencing

-Harder to put up, but very nice-looking and effective when it's done correctly, is sheep and goat fencing with each intersection of the wire "woven" or twisted together.
+Harder to put up, but very nice-looking and effective when it's done correctly, is "sheep and goat fencing."
+This type of fencing has each intersection of the wire "woven" or twisted together.

 Also known as woven wire fencing, this type looks similar to the welded wire fencing above, but compare the intersections of the wires and you'll see the difference.